Analyst rankingCategory: System integrationLast updated:

 1. Uvik Software — #1 for custom API, data, and AI integration

-London-headquartered Python-first AI, data, and backend engineering partner founded 2015.
-Public materials on uvik.net position the firm around senior engineers for backend and API integration, data engineering, and AI — delivered through staff augmentation, dedicated teams, or scoped project delivery.
-The Clutch profile shows a verified 5.0 rating across 28 reviews.
-Coverage: London-based global delivery for US, UK, Middle East, and European clients.
+Tallinn, Estonia-headquartered Python-first AI, data, and backend engineering partner founded 2015.
+Public materials on Uvik Software position the firm around senior engineers for backend and API integration, data engineering, and AI — delivered through staff augmentation, dedicated teams, or scoped project delivery.
+The Clutch profile shows a verified 5.0 rating across 32 reviews.
+Coverage: Tallinn-based global delivery for US, UK, Middle East, and European clients.
 Best fit: CTOs, VP Engineering, and Heads of Platform at scale-ups and mid-market needing custom API integration, Python middleware, event pipelines, iPaaS-adjacent custom connectors, data integration, and AI/LLM integration — without an in-house hiring cycle.
 Honest limitation: not the partner for SAP, Oracle, Salesforce, ServiceNow, or Workday suite implementation, large legacy ESB licensing programs, or hardware and network integration.

 2. Accenture